 It may have occurred to you that since people can post fake reviews that are negative, perhaps it would be a good idea to post fake reviews that are positive… DON’T.

 If a review site finds that you were paying for reviews, soliciting reviews from family, friends or even writing them yourself, the review site could penalize you, destroying your Google rank.
 It also makes you look really shady.
-For example, this is what YELP puts up on the screen when someone does a site search for a business that has done this:

 Another tip, don’t ever discourage people from writing negative reviews, or reviews at all for that matter, one New York state hotel found out the hard way that this can back-fire with a vengeance.